By Johanna Burani, MS, RD, CDE | June 28, 2011 2:25 pm

 You may need to monitor more frequently if you think you are experiencing low blood glucose, if you are sick or under a lot of stress, or if your regular daily routine changes.
 It may also be necessary to check your blood glucose level before driving or to pull over and check while you are driving if you think your blood glucose may be low.

 You want to have a clear idea of what your blood glucose goals are.
-The American Diabetes Association has established general blood glucose goals for most adults with diabetes; they are listed here.
+The American Diabetes Association has established general blood glucose goals for most adults with diabetes: An HbA1c level of less than 7%, premeal blood glucose levels of 80–130, and peak postmeal levels below 180.
 However, these goals may not be right for everyone.
 Personal characteristics such as advanced age or the presence of certain diabetes complications may mean that different goals might be better for you.
 Speak with your doctor or educator about what goals are right for you.

 Not all of your monitoring results will be within the desired range every time you check.
 Rather than get discouraged by this, try to think of why your blood glucose might be higher or lower than desired (or expected) and what you might do differently next time.
 For example, a high number after a meal might prompt a thought such as, “I think my number after dinner tonight went up so high because I ate too much bread.
 I’ll cut back to one slice instead of two tomorrow night and see what happens.”
 A low number before dinner might lead to: “Now that I see how low my numbers are before dinner, I’m going to have to start having a mid-afternoon snack to keep myself from dropping too low on my drive home.”
 When you try something different in response to out-of-range numbers, monitor again afterward to see if what you tried changed your results.